2014 United States House of Representatives elections in North Carolina: District 6

 The 6th district is located in northern North Carolina and includes all of Caswell, Person, Rockingham, Surry and Stokes counties as well as parts of Guilford, Alamance, Durham, Granville and Orange counties.
-The incumbent is Republican Howard Coble, who has represented the district since 1985.
-He was re-elected with 61% of the vote in 2012 and the district has a PVI of R+10.
+The incumbent was Republican Howard Coble, who had represented the district since 1985.
+He was re-elected with 61% of the vote in 2012, and the district has a PVI of R+10.